chinchalinchin/elara/src/source/02_research/00_palindromes/00_palindromes.rst

 A String is regarded as a linguistic artifact that is defined by its *length*, its *Characters* and their *ordering*.
 It is assumed if one knows how many Characters are in a String, which Characters are in a String and in what order they occur, then one has all the information necessary to completely determine the String.
 This notion is made more precise in the following sections with the introduction of several definitions.

+The set of all Strings is denoted **S**.
+At this point, nothing definitive can be asserted about the contents or cardinality of **S**.
+Once Characters are introduced and concatenation is defined, it will be possible to make claims regarding **S**.

+The goal is to define all linguistics entities over the set of all Strings: Characters, Words, Language, Sentences and Corpuses.
+As each of these entities is introduced and defined, a new level of relations will reveal itself.
+Palindromic symmetries will manifest on each level, in slightly different but related forms.
+Each type of symmetry will involve, in some form or another, to the concept of *String Inversion*, to be defined shortly.
+The essence of a palindrome is to bind together these symmetrices at every linguistic layer.
+Indeed, it will be seen the symmetrical structure required by Palindromes requires these linguistic layers to have specific synactical properties, regardless of their semantic interpretation.

 A *Word* will be considered a *type* of String.
-Colloquially, a word can be understood as a String with semantic content.
-The goal of the analysis is to describe the necessary syntactic conditions for a String to be considered a formal Word, without taking into account the semantic content that is assigned to through everyday use.
+Colloquially, a Word can be understood as a String with semantic content.
+The goal of this section is to describe the necessary syntactic conditions for a String to be considered a formal Word, without taking into account the semantic content that is assigned to it through everyday use.
 In other words, the analysis assumes Words have already been selected from the set of all possible Strings and assigned interpretations.

-The set of all Strings is denoted **S**.

 Characters
 ^^^^^^^^^^